 Engineered to absorb a minimum 85% of the sound energy that hits it, Quietspace Panel is lightweight, impact resistant and incredibly durable.
 With a variety of sizes and colours available, it can be customised to fit in perfectly to your classroom and ensure a more productive learning environment.

-Perfect for education environments, Quietspace Cube is a lightweight and semi-rigid panel that can be easily applied to walls to absorb sound and reduce the amount of noise reflected around the room.
+Perfect for education environments, Autex Cube is a lightweight and semi-rigid panel that can be easily applied to walls to absorb sound and reduce the amount of noise reflected around the room.
 Available in two thicknesses, it is cut to size to help reduce reverberation in rooms of all shapes and sizes.

-To classroom acoustics in larger spaces, the Quietspace Frontier range of hanging acoustic panels are a practical and visually striking solution.
+To classroom acoustics in larger spaces, the Autex Frontier range of hanging acoustic panels are a practical and visually striking solution.
 They can be suspended from the ceiling or directly fixed in place to suit your needs, and are available in five different designs.

 Reducing the amount of reverberated noise in an education space is crucial in ensuring a productive and enjoyable learning environment for students and teachers.
 With so many options to choose from, it is easy to find the acoustic product to suit your needs!